joaquim-verges/Helium/README.md

 This is a specialized `ViewDelegate` that is specific to recycler views.
 It holds the list item layout that can be bound to some data and recycled, and also provides the same mechanism to push events up to the presenter layer.

-This class is particularly useful when used with a `DataListViewDelegate`, as Helium will handle all the adapter code and the wiring for you.
+This class is particularly useful when used with a `ListViewDelegate`, as Helium will handle all the adapter code and the wiring for you.

 Configuration: